-- Marijuana remains illegal on the federal level. - According to a 2020 Gallup poll, 68% of Americans support marijuana legalization. - Legislation in the Works - Marijuana Opportunity, Reinvestment, and Expungement (MORE) Act - Cannabis Administration and Opportunity Act
+- Marijuana remains illegal on the federal level. - According to a 2021 Gallup poll release, 68% of Americans support marijuana legalization. - Legislation in the Works - Marijuana Opportunity, Reinvestment, and Expungement (MORE) Act - Cannabis Administration and Opportunity Act - States Reform Act - SAFE Banking Act of 2021

+Schedule I.-

-Schedule I.- (A) The drug or other substance has a high potential for abuse.
-(B) The drug or other substance has no currently accepted medical use in treatment in the United States.
-(C) There is a lack of accepted safety for use of the drug or other substance under medical supervision.
+- (A) The drug or other substance has a high potential for abuse. - (B) The drug or other substance has no currently accepted medical use in treatment in the United States. - (C) There is a lack of accepted safety for use of the drug or other substance under medical supervision.